idiotic/idiotic/README.md

 *Note that idiotic is currently in alpha.
 Some parts in this section describes its design ideals and goals, rather than its current state.
-They may be incomplete, buggy, or completely absent at this time, but they will event*
+They may be incomplete, buggy, or completely absent at this time, but they will eventually exist.
+Check the documentation for what is currently available.*

 ## Uniform Configuration ##